validator-labs/validatorctl/docs/subcommands.md

 ## Describe

-Use the `describe` subcommand to describe the Validator results in a Kubernetes cluster.
+Use the `describe` subcommand to describe Validator results in a Kubernetes cluster.
 The `describe` subcommand prints out the validation results in a user-friendly format.

 The `describe` subcommand accepts the following flags.